Skip to content

 Do vegans consume enough fats?

 The vegan diet actually offers many advantages over a mixed-food or vegetarian diet in terms of fat supply.
-It is free from cholesterol and contains far less saturated fatty acids.
-Nuts, nut butters, seeds, soy products and vegetable oils also provide sufficient fat in a vegan diet.
+It is free from cholesterol and Contains far fewer saturated fatty acids.
+With nuts, nut mushrooms, seeds, soy products and vegetable oils, sufficient fat is also provided in a vegan diet.
 Consequently, fat has not been declared by the DGE as a potentially critical nutrient in a plant-based diet.
-However, the special long-chain omega-3 fatty acids EPA and DHA are definitely critical and should therefore be supplemented.7
+However, the special long-chain omega-3 fatty acids EPA and DHA are critical and should therefore be supplemented.7

 Is it possible to supplement fat?

 Supplementing fat per se is obviously neither effective nor necessary.
-However, it makes sense to supplement the rare omega-3 fatty acids EPA and DHA, especially when following a vegan diet.
-You can find more information on this in the separate article on omega 3.
+Especially in vegan diets, however, it makes sense to supplement the rare omega-3 fatty acids EPA and DHA.
+You can find more information about this in the separate article on omega 3.

-Two very good omega-3 supplements in drop or capsule form that I can recommend:
+Two very good omega-3 containing supplements in drop or capsule form that I can recommend:

 you get here*